baloise/container-community/README.md

 # container-community
-Conceptions and Docummentations of the Baloise Container Community
+Concepts and documents of the Baloise container community